Saturday, August 25, 2012

 Ou sont les toilettes?

 I have a recollection of many years ago in Paris when there seemed to be pissiors everywhere.
 FOR MEN ONLY AS I RECALL.
-What happened to them all?
-Some of them have been replaced - GENDER NEUTRAL - by those great self-cleaning kiosks (have some coins at hand) but where are they when you really need one?
+What happened to them?
+Now there are GENDER NEUTRAL self-cleaning kiosks (have coins at hand).
+But where are they when you really need one?

 Where does one acquire the public toilet guide for Paris?
 Would that sell?